-MAP grants help make college possible for nearly 140,000 Illinoisans annually.
+MAP grants help make college possible for more than 145,000 Illinoisans annually.
 That matters a lot because by 2027, 70 percent of jobs will require a college credential.1

-Indeed, by 2026, the number of jobs requiring a bachelor’s degree is expected to be 10 percent higher than it was in 2016, with 17 percent more jobs requiring a master’s degree and 13 percent more requiring a doctoral or professional degree than a decade earlier.
+By 2026, the number of jobs requiring a bachelor’s degree is expected to be 10 percent higher than it was in 2016, with 17 percent more jobs requiring a master’s degree and 13 percent more requiring a doctoral or professional degree than a decade earlier.
 Conversely, the growth rate for occupations not requiring postsecondary education will be slower than overall occupational growth.
-According to the Bureau of Labor Statistics’ list of the 30 fastest-growing occupations, 18 of those require more than a high school diploma.2 Yet only about 55% of working-age adults (25-64) in Illinois hold a two or four year college degree or high quality postsecondary certificate.3
+According to the Bureau of Labor Statistics’ list of the 30 fastest-growing occupations, 18 of those require more than a high school diploma.2 Yet currently about 57% of working-age adults (25- 64) in Illinois hold a two or four year college degree or high quality postsecondary certificate.3

 More education not only leads to better and more diverse career prospects, financial stability and independence, but it has also been linked to longer life expectancy, better physical and mental health, lower incarceration rates, greater tolerance, higher voter turnout, and better prospects for the next generation.6 So by helping to give individuals the opportunities a college education can bring, MAP is an investment in our communities and in the future of our State.